 ECN 432 Urban Economics (3.0); 3 cr.
 An introduction to the existence and growth of cities, and the application of economic principles to the major problems of the modern urban community.
-Topics covered include: reasons for the existence of cities; market forces in the development of cities; urban economic growth; land rent and land use; land use controls and zoning; causes of poverty and public policy;

-housing problems and policies; urban transportation; autos and highways; mass transit; education and crime; discrimination; programs for alleviation or solution of urban problems.
+Topics covered include: reasons for the existence of cities: market forces in the development of cities; urban economic growth; land rent and land use; land use controls and zoning; causes of poverty and public policy; policies: housing problems and urban transportation; autos and highways; mass transit; education and crime; discrimination; programs for alleviation or solution of urban problems.
 Prerequisite: Senior standing.

-ECN 434 Environmental and Natural Resource Economics (3.0); 3 cr. introduction to the natural resource environmental economics, and sustainable development.
-Topics covered include: introduction to resource and environmental economics: ethical foundations of environmental economics; economic concepts and analysis for examining natural resource use; the valuation of population environmental resources: the problem; sustainability and sustainable development: depletable. recyclable. recyclable, replenishable, storable, renewable and reproducible resources; the efficient and optimal use of environmental resources; the economics of pollution and pollution control policy; international and global environmental pollution problems.
+ECN 434 Environmental and Natural Resource Economics (3.0): 3 cr. Δn introduction to the natural resource and environmental economics. and sustainable development.
+Topics covered include: introduction to resource and environmental economics; ethical foundations of environmental economics: economic concepts and analysis for examining natural resource use; the valuation of environmental population resources; the problem: sustainability and sustainable development; depletable, recyclable. nonrecyclable, replenishable, storable, renewable and reproducible resources; the efficient and optimal use of environmental resources; the economics of pollution and pollution control policy; international and global environmental pollution problems.
 Prerequisite: ECN 321.